patricksebastien/thereminacrayon/README.md

 qjackctl load patchbay (bitwig to pd)

 ### STARTUP
-./tac.sh
+./tac.sh - with projector (1280x720)
+./tac_jam.sh - no projector (full resolution)

 ### LIMITATION
 Bitwig drums are CPU hungry causing glitch if using gimp, krita, open stage control...
-The final setup should be pd + krita + open stage control and loading bitwig only for jamming with friends.
+The final setup should be pd + krita + open stage control and loading bitwig only for jamming with friends (OR better tweaks, not using open stage control).
+TODO: test with i7.

 ## GUIDE
 - install ubuntu-studio
 - %sudo  ALL=(ALL) NOPASSWD:ALL
 - compile pd with jack
+- sudo apt install liblo
 - sudo pip install cython
+- sudo pip install pyliblo
+- sudo pip install pyudev
 - sudo apt install pip
 - sudo apt install easystroke
 - sudo apt install wmctrl